What is NHS Continuing Healthcare?

 NHS-funded nursing care

 If you qualify, you’ll get £187.60 a week (2021/22 rate) towards the nursing part of your care home fees.
-If you are a self-funder, this is normally paid direct to the nursing home.
+If you pay your own fees, this money is normally paid directly to the nursing home.
+This could reduce your overall care home fee (depending on your contract with the home).
 If the council pays for your care, the funding will go straight to them.

 For more information on who can get NHS Continuing Healthcare and how the assessment works, visit the NHS website, read our factsheet Continuing Healthcare - should the NHS be paying for your care? or call our Helpline on 0800 319 6789 to speak to an adviser.

 If you want to ask for an assessment, contact your CCG’s NHS Continuing Healthcare team.
 Find their details by entering your GP surgery’s postcode on the NHS website.